psycopg/psycopg2/doc/src/cursor.rst

         be made available through the standard |fetch*|_ methods.

-    .. method:: setinputsizes(sizes)

-        This method is exposed in compliance with the |DBAPI|.
-It currently does nothing but it is safe to call it.

     .. method:: mogrify(operation [, parameters])

         Return a query string after arguments binding.
 The string returned is